 - John Langdon won first prize for Best Undergraduate Paper for his essay "Iola Brubeck: Social Justice Advocacy Through Jazz and Sacred Choral Music" in 2013.

-The 2014 regional conference will be held at California State University at Chico April 11 and 12, 2014.
+The 2015 regional conference will be held at California State University at Stanislaus in April 2015.
+More details will be posted later.

 Spring Initiation and Graduation Party